 As a side note, remade solid brass gears are now available online which may be on the Christmas list this year.

 This instrument is the first one I worked on and I learnt a lot.
 Just getting my head around the HP Service manual was a steep learning curve but I’m happy to have a fully functional signal generator.
-I sold my old signal generator and frequency counter and have these HP machines proudly in my lab.
+I have now sold my old signal generator and frequency counter and have these HP machines proudly in my office/lab.
 I plan to get a few more HP instruments, would be good to get a Spectrum Analyser so am on the look out for a broken one to try my luck again.